qoollo/solid_queue/README.md

 -----
 Solid_queue is a queue with persistent disk storage written in C.
 It uses [eblob](https://github.com/reverbrain/eblob) library as backend and provides push/pull interface.
-Queue has finit size and if more data come to queue the oldest one push out from queue.
+Queue has finite size and if more data come to queue the oldest one will be pushed out from queue.

 Usage
 -----